-Total revenues increased by \$429 million, or 12%, to \$4,005 million for the fiscal year ended September 30, 2018 from \$3,576 million for the fiscal year ended September 30, 2017.
-Prior to intersegment eliminations, Recorded Music and Music Publishing revenues represented 84% and 16% of revenues for each of the fiscal years ended September 30, 2018 and the fiscal year ended September 30, 2017.
-Prior to intersegment eliminations, U.S. and international revenues represented 44% and 56% of total revenues for each of the fiscal years ended September 30, 2018 and September 30, 2017.
+Total digital revenues after intersegment eliminations increased by \$382 million, or 20%, to \$2.252 billion for the fiscal year ended September 30, 2018 from \$1.870 billion for the fiscal year ended September 30, 2017.
+Total digital revenues represented 56% and 52% of consolidated revenues for the fiscal year ended

-Total digital revenues after intersegment eliminations increased by \$382 million, or 20%, to \$2,252 million for the fiscal year ended September 30, 2018 from \$1,870 million for the fiscal year ended September 30, 2017.
-Total digital revenues represented 56% and 52% of consolidated revenues for the fiscal year ended September 30, 2018 and September 30, 2017, respectively.
-Prior to intersegment eliminations, total digital revenues for the fiscal year ended September 30, 2018 were comprised of U.S. revenues of \$1,169 million and international revenues of \$1,087 million, or 52% and 48% of total digital revenues, respectively.
-Prior to intersegment eliminations, total digital revenues for the fiscal year ended September 30, 2017 were comprised of U.S. revenues of \$1,005 million and international revenues of \$874 million, or 53% and 47% of total digital revenues, respectively.
+September 30, 2018 and September 30, 2017, respectively.
+Prior to intersegment eliminations, total digital revenues for the fiscal year ended September 30, 2018 were comprised of U.S. revenues of \$1.169 billion and international revenues of \$1.087 billion, or 52% and 48% of total digital revenues, respectively.
+Prior to intersegment eliminations, total digital revenues for the fiscal year ended September 30, 2017 were comprised of U.S. revenues of \$1.005 billion and international revenues of \$874 million, or 53% and 47% of total digital revenues, respectively.

-Recorded Music revenues increased by \$340 million, or 11%, to \$3,360 million for the fiscal year ended September 30, 2018 from \$3,020 million for the fiscal year ended September 30, 2017.
+Recorded Music revenues increased by \$340 million, or 11%, to \$3.360 billion for the fiscal year ended September 30, 2018 from \$3.020 billion for the fiscal year ended September 30, 2017.
 U.S. Recorded Music revenues were \$1,460 million and \$1,329 million, or 43% and 44% of consolidated Recorded Music revenues for the fiscal year ended September 30, 2018 and September 30, 2017, respectively.
-International Recorded Music revenues were \$1,900 million and \$1,691 million, or 57% and 56% of consolidated Recorded Music revenues for the fiscal years ended September 30, 2018 and September 30, 2017, respectively.
+International Recorded Music revenues were \$1.900 billion and \$1.691 billion, or 57% and 56% of consolidated Recorded Music revenues for the fiscal year ended September 30, 2018 and September 30, 2017, respectively.

-The overall increase in Recorded Music revenue was driven by increases in digital revenue, licensing revenue and artist services and expandedrights revenue, partially offset by a decrease in physical revenue.
+The overall increase in Recorded Music revenue was driven by increases in digital revenue, licensing revenue and artist services and expanded-rights revenue, partially offset by a decrease in physical revenue.
 Digital revenue increased by \$327 million as a result of the continued growth in streaming services, and a strong release schedule.
-Revenue from streaming services grew by \$391 million to \$1,733 million for the fiscal year ended September 30, 2018 from \$1,342 million for the fiscal year ended September 30, 2017.
+Revenue from streaming services grew by \$391 million to \$1.733 billion for the fiscal year ended September 30, 2018 from \$1.342 billion for the fiscal year ended September 30, 2017.
 Digital revenue growth was partially offset by download and other digital declines of \$64 million to \$286 million for the fiscal year ended September 30, 2018 from \$350 million for the fiscal year ended September 30, 2017.
 Licensing revenue increased by \$46 million primarily due to higher broadcast fee income, revenue from recent acquisitions and increased synchronization activity.
 Artist services and expanded-rights revenue increased by \$4 million primarily due to the favorable impact of foreign currency exchange rates of \$13 million and higher merchandise revenue, partially offset by certain concert promotion business divestitures and the timing of tours.
 Physical revenue decreased by \$37 million primarily due to underlying market decline as consumption shifts from physical to digital products.

 Music Publishing revenues increased by \$81 million, or 14%, to \$653 million for the fiscal year ended September 30, 2018 from \$572 million for the fiscal year ended September 30, 2017.
-U.S. Music Publishing revenues were \$294 million and \$258 million, or 45% of consolidated Music Publishing revenues for each of the fiscal years ended September 30, 2018 and September 30, 2017.
-International Music Publishing revenues were \$359 million and \$314 million, or 55% of consolidated Music Publishing revenues for each of the fiscal years ended September 30, 2018 and September 30, 2017.
+U.S. Music Publishing revenues were \$294 million and \$258 million, or 45% of consolidated Music Publishing revenues for both the fiscal years ended September 30, 2018 and September 30, 2017.
+International Music Publishing revenues were \$359 million and \$314 million, or 55% of consolidated Music Publishing revenues for both the fiscal years ended September 30, 2018 and September 30, 2017.